AndreyMalz/sem3/instruction_git.md

 ## The removed repositories

-The removed repository is a cloudy storehouse of my files
+The removed repository is a cloudy storehouse of my files.
+Allows to work from anywhere in the world where the Inernet is available.